DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 3. Partners and ecosystem: 5% (49.95) - this part of the project team and advisors will be used to support partnerships, stimulate the development of the ecosystem and collaborate with other projects and platforms.
 4. Reserves: 10% (99.9) - will be held in reserve to maintain liquidity, conduct future funding rounds and manage unexpected events.
 5. Marketing and community development: 5% (49.95) - will be used for marketing activities, PR, project promotion, and community development and support.
-6. Bounties and Reward Programs: 10% (99.9) - This portion of tokens will be used for bounty programs, which may include token rewards, bounties, airdrops and other incentives for community members.
+6. Bounty and reward programs: 10% (99.9) - this part of the tokens will be used to reward contest participants.

 ```mermaid
 pie